What is a Mental Health Coordinator?

 Supportive guidance through emotionally complex work.

 In the production phase, support focuses on navigating emotionally sensitive material while maintaining the integrity of the work.
-This can include preparing teams for high-impact interviews, advising on emotionally safe practices during filming, supporting the well-being of participants throughout the creative process, and offering trauma-informed care.
+This can include preparing teams for high-impact interviews, advising on emotionally safe practices during filming, supporting the well-being of participants throughout the creative process, and offering trauma-informed care to crew and creatives.

 Support can be provided on set to respond directly to the needs of participants, crew, and creative teams during vulnerable or high-intensity moments.